Academic planning

 Study abroad or elsewhere in the U.S. broadens your cultural and academic experience and is looked upon favorably by health profession schools.
 A semester, year or summer away can be an excellent opportunity to take courses that you might not otherwise have taken and to explore topics from new viewpoints.

 Study away also requires careful planning.
 We do not recommend taking pre-health prerequisite courses outside of the United States, because professional schools may not accept them.
-If study abroad plans take you away from courses required for professional school, you may wish to offset that by taking those courses in summer school or completing them after graduation.
+If study abroad plans take you away from courses required for professional school, you may wish to offset that by taking those courses over a summer or after graduation.
 Alternatively, you might choose a summer study abroad program so that you can remain on campus during the regular academic semesters.
 Advance planning will help you anticipate and avoid potential conflicts.

 Students seeking a study abroad program with a health focus can explore the programs on this document and may wish to view this presentation.
 Anyone wishing to study abroad should make an appointment with the Study Abroad office via Pathways.